addu390/addu390.github.io/_posts/2022-06-12-cartograms-with-hexagons.md

 <img class="center-image" style="width: 5%" src="./assets/posts/down-arrow.png" />

 ### Create the base cartogram
-The algorithm for generating a cartogram is a variant of continuous area cartograms by James A. Dougenik, Nicholas R. Chrisman, and Duane R. Niemeyer.

 The expectation of `Cartogram()` is to take the current topo-features of the map projection along with the source population count and target population count to return new topo-features (arcs for every polygon/country).

 In this example, the base cartogram is a population-scaled world map for the year 2018.